 Places we missed on fort due to bad weather:

 - Bhavani temple

 - Hirkani Buruj - Hirkani point is named after a brave woman by name “Hirkani”.
-She used to supply milk on the fort during the regime of Shivaji Maharaj.
+She used to supply milk to the fort during the regime of Shivaji Maharaj.
 The doors to the fort would be opened at sunrise every day and would be closed at the sunset.
 Once she was late to return and the doors were closed.
-The love for her kid in the village compelled her to descend the fort from the side of western cliff, and she reached home successfully.
+The love for her kid in the village compelled her to descend the fort from the side of a western cliff, and she reached home successfully.
 The story spread through, and Shivaji Maharaj recognized her efforts and bravery by felicitating her.
 He also strengthened this part of the fort so that no one can ascend from here again.

 - Nana Darwaja – Entrance of fort

 - Wagh Darwaja - Route to escape in case the fort was captured.
 This is the route from where Rajaram Maharaj escaped when Zulfikar Khan attacked the fort.